takenet/feature-toggle-client/scripts/copy-environment-targeting/README.md

 ## Configure Settings
 On `src` directory a `settings.json` is available.
 Fill it with your informations.

-`COPY_SEGMENTS` will copy the project segments from a environment to another.
+`COPY_SEGMENTS` will copy the project segments from one environment to another.
 If set as `false`, feature toggles with segment rules won't be copied.

-`ALLOW_SELF_SIGNED_CERTIFICATE` allow node communicae with Launch Darkly API using a Self Signed Certificate.
+`ALLOW_SELF_SIGNED_CERTIFICATE` allow node communicate with Launch Darkly API using a Self Signed Certificate.
 Set as `true` if you face some problem with Launch Darkly certificates.

 ```json
 {